I'm Honey!

 The Best Tips to Combat the Blues Over 50+

 Honestly, darlings, the blues encompass a wide range of emotions from the depths of despair to the pain of Monday mornings.
-The word is a combination of sadness, melancholy, gloom and even despair.
+The word is a combination of sadness, *melancholy,*gloom and even despair.
 Obviously, there are a variety of reasons we experience the blues, depending on the circumstance.
+These feelings of discontent are especially common during midlife, when emotional ups and downs can feel more pronounced.
+These emotional challenges are often referred to as the midlife blues, a term that captures the unique struggles faced during this stage.

 We can be divinely happy one minute–then all of a sudden, a short setback puts us in a funk for a short time.
 Or perhaps, out of the blue, we experience a jolt that changes our mood from delightfully upbeat to very sad.
-Some women over 50 fight depression and are blue, rain or shine.
+Some women over 50 fight depression and are blue, rain or shine, as they may be affected by internal emotional cycles or seasonal changes, not just external crises.
+Society’s expectations and messages about aging can also influence our emotional well-being during this stage of life.
 What can be done to combat all types of sadness?

 Survive emotional invisibility